interconnectDiabetes/interconnectDocker/README.md

 Enter the application with the credentials

 * Username: administrator
-* Password: <password you have chosen in previous steps>
+* Password: <password you have chosen in previous steps,'password' if unchanged>

 This will display the Opal Dashboard from which several actions can be taken.
 1. Please click on the `Projects` tab on the top.